 - Cat 16 network support

 There's long been a debate about which hardware platform is better, with people generally falling behind Qualcomm as the preferred choice.
-All the Snapdragon 835 devices we experienced in 2017 were great performers - the OnePlus 5T and HTC U11 to name just a couple.
+All the Snapdragon 835 devices we experienced in 2017 were great performers - the OnePlus 5T or Pixel 2 XL to name a couple.

 However, we've no complaints about the power of Exynos 8895 either.
 The platform you'll get in the Note 8 depends on your region (and Samsung doesn't detail too much about how that breaks down).
-In reality, it doesn't need to, as it's unlikely to cause you any concerns whichever is to be found under the hood - although with the launch of the S9 models, there's now a more powerful set of hardware in play.
-If you're a gamer, newer devices will give you more graphical power, but otherwise, day to day running isn't likely to be that different.
+In reality, it doesn't need to, as it's unlikely to cause you any concerns whichever is to be found under the hood - although with the launch of the Note 9, there's now a more powerful set of hardware in play.
+If you're a gamer, newer devices will give you more graphical power, but otherwise, day-to-day running isn't likely to be that different.

 With 6GB of RAM, the Note 8 emerges as one of 2017's most powerful devices, although the day-to-day experience of having more RAM seems little different to the more common 4GB of other devices.
 This might be different when it comes to intensive AR and VR applications, and its certainly nice to know that there's the hardware backup if you're an intensive multi-tasker, something that the Note 8 does with aplomb.

 Importantly, the refinement that Samsung puts into its software these days is evident throughout the Note 8.
-Some manufacturers say they are stripping away the additions they make to Android to speed things up: Samsung's TouchWiz is a more comprehensive skin than any other and it still flies, which is testament to Samsung's experience and attention to detail.
+Some manufacturers say they are stripping away the additions they make to Android to speed things up: Samsung Experience UX is a more comprehensive skin than any other and it still flies, which is testament to Samsung's experience and attention to detail.

 There's 64GB of storage as standard with the option for microSD for expansion, plus there's a dual SIM Note 8 variant available in some regions.